-In this part, you should implement a structured neural network for the same sentiment task as in part 1.
-Specifically, you can choose to either implement an RNN (LSTM/GRU/etc.) or a CNN (pooling or dilated).
+In this part, you should implement a more sophisticated neural network for the same sentiment task as in part 1.
+Specifically, you can choose to either implement an RNN (LSTM/GRU/etc.) or a CNN.
 Each of these has additional hyperparameters to tune beyond those in part 1.
 For RNNs: the choice of cell type, whether you use a bidirectional model or not, whether you use more than one LSTM layer or not, whether you pool the outputs from every state or just use the output from the last state, and what kind of dropout you use.
-For pooling CNNs: the number of filters of each width, what kind of pooling you use, the number of CNN layers, the number of feedforward layers, and whether you use wide or narrow convolutions.
+For CNNs: the number of filters of each width, what kind of pooling you use, the number of CNN layers, the number of feedforward layers, and whether you use wide or narrow convolutions.
+We haven't discussed CNNs much in this course, so only choose this option if you are already familiar with CNNs or feel comfortable picking up these concepts from elsewhere.